Krzysiaczek/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic, tac, toe
-This is a mulitplayer tic-tac-toe game build in Laravel 10.13 and PHP 8.2.
+This is a mulitplayer tic, tac, toe game build in Laravel 10 and PHP 8.

 ## Installation